 Within 60 days of choosing this option, you must install a valid license key corresponding to the license level entitled.
-If you do not comply with the above terms, continuing to use the Symantec product is a violation of your end user license agreement, and results in warning messages.

-For more information about keyless licensing, see the following URL: http://go.symantec.com/sfhakeyless
+If you do not comply with the above terms, continuing to use the Symantec product is a violation of your End User License Agreement, and results in warning messages For more information about keyless licensing, see the following URL: http://go.symantec.com/sfhakeyless

-If you upgrade to this release from a prior release of the Veritas software, the installer asks whether you want to upgrade the key to the new version.
+If you upgrade to this release from a previous release of the Symantec software, the installer asks whether you want to upgrade the key to the new version.
 The existing license keys may not activate new features in this release.